Grand Place

 Welcome to Brussels: Private Half-Day Walking Tour

 As the political heart of the European Union and a UNESCO World Heritage Site, Brussels is one of the most charming capitals in Europe famous for its chocolate, waffles, and beer.
-Enjoy a fascinating introductory tour taking in all the major highlights of this historic city.
+Enjoy a fascinating introductory tour taking in this historic city's major highlights.

 On your private half-day tour, you will: